Everyman Theatre’s Mission

 Everyman Theatre’s education programs serve both the schools and the community at large.
 Community classes utilize skilled teaching artists to engage students of all ages in a variety of subjects from Improvisation to Page-to-Stage programs for youth.
-Everyman Theatre’s signature education program is its high school matinee program, providing Baltimore City students from five select schools a repeat exposure experience, including pre-and-post-show in-class visits, and transportation to and from the theatre completely free of charge.
+Everyman Theatre’s signature education program is its high school matinee program, providing Baltimore City and County students of up to 15 partner schools with repeat exposure experiences, including pre-and-post-show in-class visits, and transportation to and from the theatre completely free of charge.

 PEOPLE | COMMUNITY | EXCELLENCE

 Everyman Theatre History

 Chart the long journey from Saint John’s Church to the Fayette Street Theatre.

 Everyman Theatre was founded by Vincent Lancisi in 1990.
 From the beginning, Everyman Theatre has striven to provide top-notch theatre that is affordable and accessible to everyone.
 With a Resident Company of local, professional artists, Everyman Theatre has staged critically-acclaimed productions ranging from classics to contemporary works to world premieres over the past 25 years.

 Everyman Theatre’s first production—The Runner Stumbles—was produced in the winter of 1990 at Saint John’s Church.
 For the next four years, Everyman Theatre could only afford to produce one production per year at various locations in Baltimore, including Vagabond’s Theatre, the Theatre Project and even a classroom at MICA.